-Tigers eye which is sometimes referred to as tiger eye, is a well known mineral that's used primarily for lapidary purposes.
-Fine grade material can be highly chatoyant especially after having been polished.
-Chatoyancy is a fascinating optical phenomenon that's caused as light reflects from the within the mineral.
+Tigers eye which is sometimes referred to as tiger eye is a well known mineral that's used primarily for lapidary purposes.
+Fine grade stones can be highly chatoyant especially after having been polished.
+Chatoyancy is an optical phenomenon that's caused as light reflects from the within the mineral.
 The word originates from French meaning 'cat's eye'.

 Like all gemstones which resemble eyes when cut or polished, tigers eye is believed to be a powerful amulet.
 Roman soldiers wore or carried it because they believed it was an all seeing eye hence offered protection and even today tigers eye is still used for psychic protection.